ketul-kothari-gh/js-advanced/readme.md

 # Excution context phases
 Creation phase -
-1. global object and this created
+1. this reference created
+    Global execution context: this points to global Function execution context: what this will point to depends on how function is executed
+2. If it is global execution context - then global object is also created.
-2. Reference to outer environment (based on where is the code sitting physically ex: function created at global level when exeuted -- it's exectuion context's outer env. reference will point to global env.)
+3. Reference to outer environment (based on where is the code sitting physically ex: function created at global level when exeuted -- it's exectuion context's outer env. reference will point to global env.)
+4. Variable environment - JS allocates memory to functions and variables based on lexical postion.
+Performs hoisting.
-3. Hositing - check code and setup memory for functions and variables in the managed lexical env (aka hoisting).
+    Hositing - check code and setup memory for functions and variables declared in the managed lexical env (aka hoisting).
 For variables values are not yet loaded -- undefined.
+5. arguments - only in case of function exectuion context.
+Represent parameters.
+An Array like structure but not array.
+Supports index, length etc but not all array features.

 Execution phase -
 1. Starts executing JS line by line.
 Loads variable values when encountered.